yitzhakalvarez/yitzhakalvarez.github.io/README.md

 ## About ##

-This is my web-based portfolio describing all the works I've done in the past, from school to personal projects.
+This is my web-based portfolio describing all the works I've done in the past, from school to personal projects to photography.

 ## Tech ##